 Let me warn you; Microsoft Word’s word count is over 9,000 on these combined articles and since an average reader reads 200 words per minute, just looked that up, going from top to bottom is a 45 minute read, add glancing over from copy to 12 pictures back to copy, 5 seconds per look makes it 46 minutes, including this intro, 51 minutes.
 So take the advice of any credible high school English Teacher and skip and skim what doesn’t apply and you’ll be back to what you were doing in no time.
 I want to thank my son Spencer who recently became a pilot and edited these articles and whose grammar, writing skills, common sense and keen red pen probably saved you 3 minutes.

 Access the songs for free;

-The songs and courses on the The Very Best Piano Instruction website are for sale but by going to the menu and selecting songs and then Pop-Rock Songs you can get the 1st 12 songs on the list for free.
+The songs and courses on the The Very Best Piano Instruction website are for sale but by going to the menu and selecting songs and then Pop-Rock Songs you can get the 1st 12 songs without the asterisk on the list for free.
 This provides the opportunity to familiarize yourself with the videos and notation.

 Neumann Vitage U67 Microphone;